 Our contracts are multi-year contracts and typically include an initial period of one year or less with annual one-year (or less) option periods for the remaining contract period.
 The number of option periods vary by contract, and there is no guarantee that an option period will be exercised.
 The right to exercise an option period is at the sole discretion of the U.S. government when we are the prime contractor or of the prime contractor when we are a subcontractor.
+The U.S. government may also extend the term of a program by issuing extensions of bridge contracts, typically for periods of one year or less.

 We expect to recognize a substantial portion of our funded backlog as revenue within the next 12 months.
 However, the U.S. government or the prime contractor may cancel any contract at any time through a termination for convenience.
 Most of our contracts have terms that would permit us to recover all or a portion of our incurred costs and fees for work performed in the event of a termination for convenience.

-Total backlog increased by \$78.8 million in the year ended December 31, 2018.
-Excluding the backlog of \$371.1 million related to our SENTEL acquisition, total backlog decreased by \$292.3 million.
-As of December 31, 2018, total backlog (funded and unfunded) was \$3.0 billion as set forth in the following table:
+Total backlog decreased by \$260.8 million in the year ended December 31, 2019.
+As of December 31, 2019, total backlog (funded and unfunded) was \$2.8 billion as set forth in the following table:

-As of December 31,
+As of December 31

-(In millions) 2018 2 2017
+(In millions) 2019 2018

-Funded backlog \$ 689 \$ 719
+Funded backlog \$ 707 \$ 689

-Unfunded backlog 2,323 2,214
+Unfunded backlog 2,044 2,323

-Total backlog \$ 3,012 \$ 2,933
+Total backlog \$ 2,751 \$ 3,012

 Funded orders (different from funded backlog) represent orders for which funding was received during the period.
-We received funded orders of \$1.4 billion during the year ended December 31, 2018, which was an increase of \$190.2 million compared to the year ended December 31, 2017.
+We received funded orders of \$1.2 billion during the year ended December 31, 2019, which was a decrease of \$139.3 million compared to the year ended December 31, 2018.